 All municipalities, large or small, are vulnerable to major community emergencies such as tornadoes, floods, blizzards, and power outages.
 When an emergency of this scale occurs, local municipalities are usually the first level of government to respond.
 However, municipalities are not alone in emergency response.
 Being prepared, as an individual citizen, and knowing what to do and what to expect will help you and your family to cope until help arrives, should an emergency or disaster affect your community.

-The City of Windsor has appointed Fire Chief Bruce Montone as the Emergency Management Coordinator, along with an alternate, to assist the City's Emergency Management Program Committee with the development, implementation and maintenance of emergency management programs in the city.
+The City of Windsor has appointed Fire Chief Stephen Laforet as the Community Emergency Management Coordinator, along with an alternate, to assist the City's Emergency Management Program Committee with the development, implementation and maintenance of emergency management programs in the city.
 In the event of a local emergency, the City of Windsor Emergency Response Plan will be implemented by a team of trained individuals drawn from all sectors of the City.
-A copy of the Emergency Response Plan can be found at the Windsor Fire & Rescue Services Website or at 350 City Hall Square West.
+Copies of the Emergency Response Plan may be viewed at, City Hall, Fire Headquarters, City Libraries or the Windsor Fire & Rescue Services website.

 The information in this guide is intended to provide you with basic information about emergency management, contact information, some of the key hazard risks for your community and some precautionary measures and planning checklists to help you and your family to prepare your own emergency plan.